skylarw19/Minesweeper/README.md

 # Frozen Minesweeper

 ## Introduction:
 Before I had access to more intense computer games, Minesweeper was what I'd play when I was bored.
 I thought it'd be great to replicate this timeless game while adding my own flavor to it.
 What better way to do so than to make it Frozen themed?!
-In this version, bombs are fires set by the evil Prince Hans, and snowflakes sent by Queen Elsa are the flags used to mark the fires.
+In this version, the bombs are fires set by the evil Prince Hans, and Queen Elsa will send snowflakes to flag the fires.
 Help Elsa keep Arendelle safe from the terrors of Hans!

 ## Play the game:
 [Play Frozen Minesweeper!](https://skylarw19.github.io/Minesweeper/)